TrustEsosa12/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-a function that adds two numbers
+a function that prints a buffer